sebhaugeto/docs/README.md

 ├── api-reference/           # API documentation
 │   ├── create.mdx
 │   ├── delete.mdx
+│   ├── get.mdx
-│   └── get.mdx
+│   └── ...
 ├── logo/                    # Brand assets
 ├── images/                  # Documentation images
 ├── docs.json               # Mintlify configuration
 └── README.md              # This file
 ```

-## ✨ Key for
+## ✨ Main benefits

+- **Native AI searchI** - Give customer access to a documentation AI that's easy to use
-- **🎨 Beautiful UI** - Clean, modern design that's easy to navigate
+- **Beautiful documentation UI** - Clean, modern design that's easy to navigate
-- **📱 Mobile Responsive** - Perfect experience on all devices
+- **Mobile Responsive** - Perfect experience on all devices
-- **🔍 Powerful Search** - Find anything instantly
+- **Powerful Search** - Find anything instantly
-- **🌙 Dark Mode** - Easy on the eyes for extended reading
+- **Dark Mode** - Easy on the eyes for extended reading
-- **⚡ Fast Loading** - Optimized for speed and performance
+- **Fast Loading** - Optimized for speed and performance
-- **🔗 Deep Linking** - Share specific sections easily
+- **Deep Linking** - Share specific sections easily
-- **📋 Code Copying** - One-click code snippet copying
+- **Code Copying** - One-click code snippet copying

 ## 🤝 Contributing

-We welcome contributions to improve our documentation!
 Here's how you can help:

 ### Reporting Issues

 Found a bug or have a suggestion?
-Please [open an issue](https://github.com/sebhaugeto/docs/issues) with:
+Create a ticket:

 - Clear description of the problem
 - Steps to reproduce (if applicable)
 - Expected vs actual behavior
+- Suggestion for solution
+- Definition of success
 - Screenshots (if helpful)

 ### Making Changes